PearInc/FogCDN/Readme.en.md

 ## <img src="fig/icon/安全.png" width="28"> Safe and Reliable

-   It supports the secure storage and transmission, prevents the data from being tampered, avoids the leakage of the copyright document and the content hijacking.
+   It ensures the secure storage and transmission, prevents the data from being tampered, avoids the leakage of the copyright document and the content hijacking.

    * All edge nodes support TLS, HTTP use HTTPS(HTTP2.0) by default.
    * WebRTC channel tranfer data encoded by SCTP and DTLS.